Mark Kleiman: Advising roles

 Kleiman and his firm, Botec Analysis, were selected to advise Washington state in its regulation of legalized recreational marijuana in 2013.
 In a Huffington Post interview, Kleiman said he was concerned that the National Cannabis Industry Association would favor profits over public health.
 He also said that it could become a predatory body like the lobbying arms of the tobacco and alcohol industries.
 Kleiman said: "The fact that the National Cannabis Industry Association has hired itself a K Street suit [lobbyist] is not a good sign."

+Botec also established a niche expertise in illicit tobacco markets, including work for Philip Morris International and Cornerstone Research.

 Other activities

 Kleiman was the organizer of a group blog, The Reality-Based Community.
 His writing also appeared on CNN, The American Prospect, Foreign Affairs, and Washington Monthly.

-During an interview with PBS Frontline Kleiman famously claimed that "D.A.R.E. is a wonderful tool for police-community relations, particularly, in poor neighborhoods," though he added, "What D.A.R.E. is not, is a complete drug prevention program.
+During an interview with PBS Frontline Kleiman argued that "D.A.R.E. is a wonderful tool for police-community relations, particularly, in poor neighborhoods," though he added, "What D.A.R.E. is not, is a complete drug prevention program.
 In fact, the evaluations have been pretty, uniformly discouraging."

 Kleiman was a legislative aide to Congressman Les Aspin (1974-1975) and a special assistant to Polaroid CEO Edwin Land (1975-1976).
 From 1977 to 1979, he was deputy director for management and director of program analysis for the Office of Management and Budget of the city of Boston.
 From 1979 to 1983, Kleiman worked for the Office of Policy and Management Analysis in the Criminal Division of the U.S. Department of Justice, and in 1982-1983 he was its director and a member of the National Organized Crime Planning Council.

 Death and legacy

 Kleiman died July 21, 2019, of complications from a kidney transplant.

-The National Academies of Science, Engineering, and Medicine host the annual Mark Kleiman Innovation for Public Policy Memorial Lecture, a competitive prize intended to honor early-career scholars whose work continues Kleiman's legacy of challenging policy orthodoxy through intellectual rigor.
+The National Academies of Sciences, Engineering, and Medicine host the annual Mark Kleiman Innovation for Public Policy Memorial Lecture, a competitive prize intended to honor early-career scholars whose work continues Kleiman's legacy of challenging policy orthodoxy through intellectual rigor.